 Our offer

-You will conduct your work in state-of-the-art battery laboratories in Empa’s new laboratory building in Dübendorf and will be enrolled in the electrical engineering doctoral program at ETH Zurich.
-The project is embedded in the National Competence Center for Research Muoniverse and funded by the Swiss National Science Foundation.
+You will conduct your research in Empa’s laboratories in Dübendorf and will be enrolled in the doctoral program in Electrical Engineering at ETH Zurich.
+The project is part of the National Centre of Competence in Research (NCCR) Muoniverse and is funded by the Swiss National Science Foundation.

 Empa is committed to diversity, equity, and inclusion.
 We strongly encourage applications from female researchers and individuals from underrepresented backgrounds.
 We believe diversity drives innovation and scientific excellence.
 Join us in contributing to groundbreaking research in sustainable energy technologies!